Archan6el/NSA-Codebreaker-2025-Writeup/Task7.md

 r.c(newInstance, "null cannot be cast to non-null type net.axolotl.zippier.ZipFormat");
 ```

 This looks to be super interesting, and can be a potential RCE.
-It loads a jar file and instantiates a class.
-If we can control what jar is loaded, we can have a class that executes code on instantiation (basically has code that runs or calls a function in the constructor or in a static block), and can essentially run whatever we want
+It loads a JAR file and instantiates a class.
+If we can control what JAR is loaded, we can have a class that executes code on instantiation (basically has code that runs or calls a function in the constructor or in a static block), and can essentially run whatever we want

 So our next step is to find where this `a` function is called, and see if we can somehow control what JAR file is passed in